 Symptom flare-ups can last from weeks to months.

 There are two main types of treatment for Crohn’s disease: medications and surgery.

-Most Crohn’s disease medications are meant to help reduce inflammation in the gastrointestinal tract.
-Some medicines are used to treat flares, while others help keep Crohn’s in remission once symptoms have gone away.
+Most Crohn’s disease medications are meant to reduce inflammation in the gastrointestinal tract.
+Some medications treat flares, while others help keep Crohn’s in remission once symptoms have gone away.

-Crohn’s is an unpredictable disease and is not the same for everyone.
-Your relapse and remission cycle will vary depending on your symptoms and environmental triggers.
+Crohn’s disease can be unpredictable, and it’s not the same for everyone.
+Your relapse-and-remission cycle will vary depending on your symptoms and environmental triggers.

 Work with your doctor to prevent relapses and manage them when they do happen.